Skip to content

 • Automatic Detection: Monitors running processes to detect popular streaming software like OBS Studio, Streamlabs, and XSplit.

-• Smart Masking (.env): By default, only masks detected API keys and high‑entropy secrets in .env files (keeps regular values like names, ports visible).
-Optionally, enable “Hide all environment variables” to mask all values.
+• Granular .env Control: In .env files, by default only masks detected secrets (keeps regular values like names, ports visible).
+Optionally, enable "Hide all environment variables" to mask all values

-• Manual Toggle: Status bar button to manually enable/disable streaming mode
+• Manual Toggle: Status bar button to manually enable/disable streamer mode

 • Configurable: Customize detection settings and streaming software list